 I don’t yet have as much as experience with Hostinger’s customer service as I have had with Godaddy’s, but thus far it has been more helpful and very quick to reply to my concerns.
 And unlike Godaddy’s support, you can contact Hostinger by message/email.

 Godaddy was founded already in 1997, currently has over 5,000 employees and is stock exchange -listed with a market value, at the time of writing this, of over $10 billion.
 As such there are really no worries with Godaddy’s reliability.
 But that obviously is not to say that Hostinger wouldn’t also be reliable: Hostinger was founded in 2004 and has over 500 employees.
 On a personal level I have had no reason to suspect that either company would not be safe to use.

 Conclusion: Should you choose Hostinger or Godaddy?

 I personally no longer use Godaddy for hosting and instead use Hostinger & some other services which I started using before I learned about Hostinger.
 And I don’t think I will use Godaddy again for hosting, but might use Hostinger more in the future.
 In other words, I have come to the conclusion that at least for my situation of running reasonable small sites with long-term focus Hostinger is better than Godaddy.

 Are there situations for which Godaddy is better than Hostinger?
-I would say that it can better if you are looking to buy and sell domains.
-That as Godaddy has its own domain marketplace and as lot of people already use Godaddy for buying and selling domain names, thanks to which it can be smoother to complete domain transfers when using Godaddy than it would be if you were using Hostinger.
+I would say that it can better if you are looking to buy and sell domain names.
+That as Godaddy has its own domain marketplace and as a lot of people already use Godaddy for buying and selling domain names, thanks to which it can be smoother to complete domain transfers when using Godaddy than it would be if you were using Hostinger.